Knowledge base

 Example

-• The mod_rewrite module of Apache is enabled to allow redirections.
+• The mod_rewrite module of Apache is enabled to allow redirects.

 • The condition RewriteCond %{REQUEST_URI} /robots.txt$ checks if the request concerns the robots.txt file.

-• The rule RewriteRule ^robots\.txt$ index.php [QSA,L] redirects all requests to robots.txt to index.php, with the [QSA] option that preserves the query parameters.
+• The rule RewriteRule ^robots\.txt$ index.php [QSA,L] redirects all requests to robots.txt to index.php, with the [QSA] option which preserves the request parameters.

 It is recommended to place these instructions at the beginning of the .htaccess file.